Installation Guide (Legacy Products)

 If the download has a .zip extension then all you need to do is extract the file to the location of your choice.
 Usually this will be the .vst3 folder within your home folder.

-If the installer has a .sh file extension it needs to be run from the terminal.
-The simplest way is to drag the installer file onto an open terminal window and press Enter.
 If you see a command not found error you will need to grant execute permissions to the installer, how you do this will vary depending on your OS.
-In Linux Mint you can right click the .sh file, select properties, click the permissions tab, and check the execute box.
+In Linux Mint you can right click the installer file, select properties, click the permissions tab, and check the execute box.

 Video: How to install on GNU/Linux